-RESET SLAVE makes the slave forget its replication position in the master's binary log.
+RESET REPLICA/SLAVE makes the replica forget its replication position in the master's binary log.
 This statement is meant to be used for a clean start.
 It deletes the master.info and relay-log.info files, all the relay log files, and starts a new relay log file.
-To use RESET SLAVE, the slave replication threads must be stopped (use STOP SLAVE if necessary).
+To use RESET REPLICA/SLAVE, the replica threads must be stopped (use STOP REPLICA/SLAVE if necessary).

 Connection information stored in the master.info file is immediately reset using any values specified in the corresponding startup options.
 This information includes values such as master host, master port, master user, and master password.
-If the slave SQL thread was in the middle of replicating temporary tables when it was stopped, and RESET SLAVE is issued, these replicated temporary tables are deleted on the slave.
+If the replica SQL thread was in the middle of replicating temporary tables when it was stopped, and RESET REPLICA/SLAVE is issued, these replicated temporary tables are deleted on the slave.

 ALL also resets the

 PASSWORD parameters for the slave.
-If you are using a connection name, it will permanently delete it and it will not show up anymore in SHOW ALL SLAVES STATUS.
+If you are using a connection name, it will permanently delete it and it will not show up anymore in SHOW ALL REPLICAS/SLAVE STATUS.

 connection_name option is used for multi-source replication.

-If there is only one nameless master, or the default master (as specified by the default_master_connection system variable) is intended,
+If there is only one nameless primary, or the default primary (as specified by the default_master_connection system variable) is intended,

 connection_name can be omitted.
 If provided, the

-RESET SLAVE statement will apply to the specified master.
+RESET REPLICA/SLAVE statement will apply to the specified primary.

 connection_name is case-insensitive.